Professional AssociationsProfessional Associations: American Chemical Society (ACS)

 more informationMore information: October 2015 TED Talk | MIT Technology Review 35 under 35 | Google Scholar Page | 2016 Forbes Blog Page | Twitter Page | LinkedIn Page | FP Global Thinkers | HBO VICE Episode | Science and Star Wars | NPR Interview

 Garcia is one of MIT Tech Review’s 2015 35 Innovators Under 35, one of Business Insider’s 17 IBM Research Rock Stars, and the recipient of the Individual World Technology Award in Materials.
 In 2016, Garcia was named as one of Foreign Policy's Top 100 Global Thinkers.
-In 2017, she was the first recipient of the ACS POLY Division's Young Industrial Polymer Chemist Award and also chosen as a 2017 YWCA Emerging Leader.
+In 2017, she was the first recipient of the ACS POLY Division's Young Industrial Polymer Chemist Award and also selected as a YWCA Emerging Leader.
 In 2019, she was selected for the Silicon Valley Business Journal’s 40 under 40 list.
 She has authored over 36 papers, has over 80 patents granted or pending and is an IBM Master Inventor.
 Her work has been featured in The New York Times, CNN, Wall Street Journal, National Public Radio (NPR), and Scientific American.